jeff-hykin/better-cpp-syntax/documentation/CONTRIBUTING.md

   - `comment:` unused, use regular ruby comments
   - `should_partial_match`, `should_not_partial_match`, `should_fully_match`, and `should_not_fully_match` see unit testing

-look{Ahead,Behind}{ToAvoid,For} helpers only accept regular expressions use `.without_numbered_capture_groups` to convert a pattern to a regular expression

 ### PatternRange
 `PatternRange.new` is used to create a begin/end pattern rule.